Solution · Automotive

 DIYGeneric agencyPrefero

 Time to first response on a service inquiry (call, text, or form)Front-desk staff answer during business hours; inbound inquiries after hours go to voicemail.
-Forty-five percent of drivers who reach voicemail on their first call do not call back (Prefero internal data, 4,300+ businesses)Business-hours call handling only; evenings and weekends sit unanswered while a competitor picks upCora responds to every inbound call, text, and form submission within 60 seconds, 24/7.
+Forty-five percent of drivers who reach voicemail on their first call do not call back (Prefero internal data, 5,000+ local businesses)Business-hours call handling only; evenings and weekends sit unanswered while a competitor picks upCora responds to every inbound call, text, and form submission within 60 seconds, 24/7.
 No voicemail, no missed booking.

 After-hours and weekend booking coverageOnline booking widget handles simple appointment requests; multi-service quotes or repair inquiries require a next-morning callback that the driver may not wait forShared answering service takes a message; cannot confirm pricing, capture vehicle details, or book a slot into the shop calendarCora captures vehicle year, make, model, and requested service; confirms the appointment slot without a callback, consistent with how Mitchell 1 and Shopware expose schedule availability

 Declined-service follow-up and recoveryShopware and Mitchell 1 record declined line items in the repair order; recovery depends on a service advisor remembering to call the customer 90 days later.
-Most do not.Monthly email newsletter; no personalised declined-service recovery tied to the specific line items or vehicle history of individual customersEcho triggers timed declined-service recovery at 90 days, 6 months, and before the state inspection window, personalised to the exact line items each customer deferred
+Most do not.Monthly email newsletter; no personalized declined-service recovery tied to the specific line items or vehicle history of individual customersEcho triggers timed declined-service recovery at 90 days, 6 months, and before the state inspection window, personalized to the exact line items each customer deferred

 Reporting (ARO by channel, comeback rate, declined-services recovery rate)Mitchell 1 and Shopware produce repair-order and revenue reports; no unified view of comeback rate, declined-services recovery rate, or cost per booked job by marketing channelMonthly traffic summary; does not connect web impressions or Yelp clicks to booked jobs, average repair order, or customer retentionSage tracks ARO by acquisition channel, comeback rate by month, declined-services recovery rate by advisor, and cost per booked job, giving ownership a full picture of which sources produce the highest-value customers